 What becomes apparent as you use the new App Store is that it a lot more visual and more editorial led.

 The idea is that developers should actively showcase their apps in order to continue to educate and entertain users.
 And By telling their “story” to Apple, the editorial team will hand-pick apps that are to be featured.

 Now this is very much the holy grail for an app, as it will provide the exposure to new apps in an ever-growing market.
 But considering there are over 2.2million apps out there, it will be interesting to see how Apple treats small indy developers and multi-million pound apps.

-Nevertheless, if you have an app and you want to get it featured, it is best to start building your relationship with Apple now.
+Getting featured by Apple"If you have an app and you want to get it featured, it is best to start building your relationship with Apple now."